pryv/dev-site/source/faq-api.md

 The stream structure is independent from one user account to another.
 It is declared and managed by apps: the stream structure can be created by the app when the user logs in for the first time for example.

-We advise you to maintain a list of streams following [this template](https://docs.google.com/spreadsheets/d/1UUb94rovSegFucEUtl9jcx4UcTAClfkKh9T2meVM5Zo/edit?usp=sharing).
+We advise you to maintain a list of streams as explained in our [data modelling guide](https://api.pryv.com/guides/data-modelling/#implementation).

 ### Is there a limit in the number of child streams that a stream can have ?